district10/blog/_posts/post-0001-pandoc-readme.md

 and ends with a string of the same number of backticks (optionally preceded by a space).

-Note that backslash-escapes (and other markdown constructs) do not work in verbatim contexts:
+Note that backslash-escapes (and other Markdown constructs) do not work in verbatim contexts:

     This is a backslash followed by an asterisk: `\*`.